-Modern gas- or oil-fired furnaces have several safety sensors that check on furnace operation.
+Modern gas- or oil-fired furnaces have several safety sensors that keep track of furnace operation.
 The furnace controller monitors these sensors constantly.
 If one of the sensors reports an unsafe condition, the furnace controller shuts off fuel and power to prevent unsafe operation.
-This condition is known as lock out.
-Your furnace normally will remain in the locked-out state until you manually reset it.
-Most furnace lock outs are caused by problems with igniters, flame sensors and limit switches and can be prevented with proper furnace maintenance.
+This condition is known as lockout.
+Your furnace will normally remain in the locked-out state until you manually reset it.
+Most furnace lockouts are caused by problems with igniters, flame sensors, and limit switches and can be prevented with proper furnace maintenance.

-Common causes of furnace lock outs are a defective igniter or defective flame sensor.
-When the furnace attempts to start, sensors check for igniter action and for the presence of flame.
+Common causes of furnace lockouts are a defective igniter or defective flame sensor.
+When the furnace attempts to start, sensors check for igniter action and the presence of flame.
 If the igniter doesn't activate within a few seconds, the furnace controller stops the ignition sequence.
-In most furnace models, the controller will retry the ignition sequence twice more before going into lock out.
+In most furnace models, the controller will retry the ignition sequence twice more before going into lockout.